hugoam/two/docs/reflection.md

 - `_array_`: specifies that a reflected type behaves like an array type (implements the [] operator)
 - `_struct_`: specifies that a reflected type has value semantic

-when compiling, these are defined to nothing : they only have a meaning when run through the [reflection generator]()
+When compiling, these are defined to nothing : they only have a meaning when run through the reflection generator.

 ### Precompiling
-Precompiling is done by the [reflection generator](../src/obj/Metagen/generator.py) : it's essentially a c++ AST parser, written in python over [libclang]() : it goes over all the headers in your module, and each time a [reflection hint](#hints) is found in the AST, the meta data is generated for the hinted construct.
+Precompiling is done by the [reflection generator](../src/obj/Metagen/generator.py) : it's essentially a c++ AST parser, written in python over [libclang](https://github.com/llvm-mirror/clang/tree/master/tools/libclang) : it goes over all the headers in your module, and each time a [reflection hint](#hints) is found in the AST, the meta data is generated for the annotated construct.

 The meta data is bundled into the following reflection files, added to a `Generated` folder :
 - a `Forward.h` file containing forward declarations for all types in your module